King of the Ring (2002): Storylines

 King of the Ring featured professional wrestling matches that involved different wrestlers from pre-existing feuds, plots, and storylines that were played out on Raw and SmackDown! – WWE's television programs.
-Wrestlers portrayed a hero or villain as they followed a series of events that built tension, and culminated in a wrestling match or series of matches.
 All wrestlers were from WWE's Raw and SmackDown! brands – a storyline division in which WWE employees are assigned to a television program of the same name.

 The main rivalry heading into the event was between The Undertaker and Triple H for the WWE Undisputed Championship.
-On the May 30 episode of SmackDown!, the storyline began when The Undertaker defeated Randy Orton to retain the WWE Undisputed Championship.
+On the May 30 episode of SmackDown!, the storyline began when The Undertaker defeated Randy Orton to retain the title.
 Afterwards, Triple H assaulted The Undertaker, claiming that if The Undertaker would give him a title shot, he would not retain the title.
 Later that night, The Undertaker distracted Triple H and cost him a match against Test.
-After the match, The Undertaker nailed Triple H with multiple chair shots targeting his arm with it.
+After the match, The Undertaker hit Triple H with multiple chair shots targeting his arm with it.
 On the June 6 episode of SmackDown!, Triple H and Hollywood Hulk Hogan co-won a battle royal to determine the number one contender for the WWE Undisputed Championship at King of the Ring.
-The SmackDown! owner Mr. McMahon booked Triple H and Hogan for a singles match, which was also a rematch from Backlash between the two.
+SmackDown! owner Mr. McMahon booked Triple H and Hogan for a singles match, which was also a rematch from Backlash between the two.
 In that match, Triple H defeated Hogan to become the number one contender for the WWE Undisputed Championship at King of the Ring.